UNAmedia/ue5-multiworld-demo/README.md

 - how to implement an "inventory/editor scene" (i.e. an independent 3D level used to change the appearance of the player while keeping alive the Main World);
 - how to use the plugin in a multi-player context;
 - how to capture a scene from a Background World and show it in the Active World (*security camera* effect);
-- how to switch the Active World using an animated visual transition effect.
+- how to switch the Active World using an animated visual transition effect;
+- how to use distinct Game Modes in different Worlds;
+- how to simulate a simple Portal effect.